Inertia Partitioning Modular Robust Control Framework for Reconfigurable Multibody Systems: Introduction

 \subsection{Paper Structure}

 The remainder of this paper is structured as follows.
-Section \ref{sec:dyn} explains the derivation of the Jacobians, the generalized inertia matrices, and the equations of motion with respect to each degree of freedom.
-Also, it explains how the modular aspect of the dynamic modeling allows for reconfiguration in the multibody system.
-The procedure for designing a controller based on the modular dynamic model of the multibody system and the stability analysis required for the controller is discussed in Section \ref{sec:control}.
-Section \ref{sec:simulation} models and controls a three-degree-of-freedom (3-DoF) series-parallel manipulator in a simulation by implementing the inertia partitioning framework, and the results of the simulation are presented.
-Finally, Section \ref{sec:conclusion} concludes the steps taken in the paper and the results that it yields with respect to the intended goals of the research.
+Section \ref{sec:dyn} explains the derivation of the Jacobians, the generalized inertia matrices, and the equations of motion.
+Section \ref{sec:control} presents the controller design procedure based on the modular dynamic model of the multibody system and provides the corresponding practical stability analysis under bounded uncertainty.
+Section \ref{sec:simulation} models and controls a three-degree-of-freedom (3-DoF) series-parallel manipulator in simulation by implementing the inertia partitioning framework, and evaluates the trajectory-tracking performance in the presence of uncertainties and disturbances.
+Finally, Section \ref{sec:conclusion} concludes the steps taken in the paper and the results that they yield with respect to the intended goals of the research.